-For AY 2021-2022, elementary students attend school onsite from Sunday to Thursday.
-Full distance learning option is also offered for elementary students with underlying medical conditions and/or students of determination who cannot attend school physically, provided they have valid medical certificates.
+For AY 2021-2022, high school students receive instruction via onsite learning from Sunday to Thursday.
+Full distance learning option is also offered for students with underlying medical conditions and/or students of determination who cannot attend school physically.

 5.3 Differentiation